microsoft/STL/README.md

 # How To Build With The Visual Studio IDE

-The STL uses boost-math headers to provide P0226R1 Mathematical Special Functions.
-We recommend using [vcpkg][] to acquire this dependency.

 1. Install Visual Studio 2022 17.0 Preview 3 or later.
     * We recommend selecting "C++ CMake tools for Windows" in the VS Installer.
     This will ensure that you're using supported versions of CMake and Ninja.